Alexandra Hamilton

 Alex comes to TCFV with over 10-years’ experience working with bereaved families in the not-for-profit space.
 She brings expertise in relationship, project and event management; as well as extensive knowledge of communications, fundraising and sponsorship.
 Originally from the UK, Alex has travelled nationally and internationally, speaking to audiences to passionately share her own story of courage, resilience and hope, as a bereaved Mum herself.

-Alex is Mum to two “rainbow” babies – Shiloh and Bodhi and feels so privileged to work with families to impact change within the community.
+Alex is Mum to two “rainbow” babies – Shiloh and Bodhi, and feels so privileged to work with families to impact change within the community.

 Andrew McNess